MustafaAFarag/Celeritas/README.md

 ● Supported Payment Methods: There are two payment options/methods (Credit card – cash on delivery).

-● Feedback: Further features include a feedback option and a complain box.
-In case of any mishap, the user can submit a complaint that will be sent to the seller’s email.

-● CRUD Operations: The System should have a feature on the admin site to create/add new products or update the existing product.
-Also if the product is out of stock or old the admin can delete the product.

-● Coupons: The system should have a coupon feature on the admin site which allows the admin to offer coupons to users for marketing.

 ● Order: The system should have the order page, the page shows all delivered and in-progress orders (with the duration of delivery).

 ● Compute Shipping time: The system should show the user how much time it will take to deliver the